 The purpose of collecting information during a game session is to be able to generate a provenance graph and use provenance techniques in order to analyze and infer the reasons of the outcome.
 However, not all collected information is relevant for every type of analysis.
 Thus, the provenance graph might contain actions that did not provoke any significant change.
 These elements act as noise and can be omitted during analysis.

-The collected game data is used by a graph visualization tool implemented using JUNG [14].
-In this application, the data is processed and used to generate a provenance graph for analysis.
-After processing the data, the application creates the graph’s edges and nodes according to their types written in the file and generates the provenance graph.
+In this paper we introduce a novel provenance visualization tool, based on JUNG [14], which allows the analysis of collected game data through a graph.
+First, the game events are processed and used to generate a provenance graph for analysis.
+After that, the out tool creates the graph’s edges and nodes following our defined rules and according to their types.
+These data are written in separated files and used to generate the provenance graph.
 This graph is a representation of the game flow and is available for the user to interact and analyze, reaching his own decisions about how events occurred during the game and the outcome.
-The user will be able to see the consequences of each action and how they influenced other actions and the outcome, as well as manipulate the graph by omitting facts and collapsing chains of action for a better understanding and visualization.
+The user will be able to see the consequences of each action and how they influenced other actions and the outcome, as well as manipulate the graph by omitting facts and collapsing chains of action for a better understanding and visualization process.
 No information is lost in this process, so the player can undo the changes.

 A small example of a generated provenance graph from exported data is illustrated by Figure 4.
-By the provenance notation, a node shape is related to its type.
+Following the provenance notation specification, each node shape is related to its type.
 Square nodes represent process nodes, circles are artifacts nodes and an octagon represents agent nodes, as indicated by Figure 5.
 Other features present in the graph are explained below.

 Figure 4.
 Example of a generated provenance graph.